lelandbatey/link_grab/Readme.md

 Installation
 ------------

-To compile the program, run `make` in this directory.
-To install, run `make install` or copy the binary "link_grabber" to wherever you'd like.
+To compile the program, run `make release` in this directory.
+To install, run `make install` or copy the binary "link_grab" to wherever you'd like.

 Usage
 -----